-Future DRR program development must take the indicators into account and provide the adequate funding Core indicator 2 Disaster preparedness plans and contingency plans are in place at all administrative levels, and regular training drills and rehearsals are held to test and develop disaster response programmes.
+Future DRR program development must take the indicators into account and provide the adequate funding Priority for action 5: Core indicator 2 Disaster preparedness plans and contingency plans are in place at all administrative levels, and regular training drills and rehearsals are held to test and develop disaster response programmes.
 Level of Progress achieved:

-4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Are the contingency plans, procedures and resources in place to deal with a major disaster?
-Yes Means of verification:
+4: Substantial achievement attained but with recognized limitations in key aspects, such as financial resources and/ or operational capacities Means of verification:

+- Are the contingency plans, procedures and resources in place to deal with a major disaster?
+Yes

 - No: Contingency plans with gender sensitivities

 - Yes: Operations and communications centre

 - Yes: Search and rescue teams

 - Yes: Stockpiles of relief supplies

 - Yes: Shelters

 - Yes: Secure medical facilities

-- Yes: Dedicated provision for women in relief, shelter and emergency medical facilities
+Yes: Dedicated provision for women in relief, shelter and emergency medical facilities

 Description: